ibm-cloud-docs/Cloudant/api/http.md

 ### Request headers
 {: #request-headers}

-The supported HTTP request headers include:
+The supported HTTP request headers are shown in the following list:

 *	`Accept`
 *	`Content-Type`